HEGSRR/CaGIS-Special-Issue/admin/cfp.md

-**Tentative Title:** Toward a Science of Scaling in Landscape Ecology
+**Tentative Title:** The Next Steps for Research on R&R in the Cartographic and Geographic Information Sciences

 **Guest Editors:** Peter Kedron, Joseph Holler